adennie/vroom/README.md

 A Java framework for building RESTful web services on Google App Engine

 vroom makes it easier to build real-world web services on GAE by

-1) establishing a 3-tier framework into which you can insert your code - an API tier, a business logic tier, and a persistence tier.
+1. establishing a 3-tier framework into which you can insert your code - an API tier, a business logic tier, and a persistence tier.
 This keeps the code in each tier simpler and more focused, reduces coupling, and increases testability
-2) providing base classes for common use cases such as CRUD operations and collections with filtering support
+2. providing base classes for common use cases such as CRUD operations and collections with filtering support
-3) simplifies implementation of a RESTful web API
+3. simplifies implementation of a RESTful web API
+ - supports content negotiation
- - provides hesupport for content negotiation and helper classes to simplify conversion between JSON representations and domain objects
+ - helper classes simplify conversion between JSON representations and domain objects

 vroom leverages several best-of-breed open source libraries, including:
  - Restlet (a RESTful API framework)
  - Jackson (for JSON<->POJO serialization/deserialization)
  - Objectify (for interacting with App Engine datastore)

 To install: